 I’m an intuitive player – I play what comes to me and if I like it, I stick to it.
 This goes for ‘traditional’ classical music – for as far we can speak of that in the world of classical saxophone – but especially for contemporary genres.
 I like to combine new saxophone music with my personal explorations into improvisational pieces (and maybe some own works).

 My musical studies have been varied and haven’t always been limited to just conservatory education.
 In fact, I started with a Liberal Arts degree (University College Roosevelt, Middelburg) where I took courses in musicology and educational sciences, but also some computer sciences and art history (and for some reason, economics.
 We don’t talk about economics.)

 A little more back in time?
-I was born in Oost-Souburg, Zeeland, the Netherlands.
+I was born in 1997 in Oost-Souburg, Zeeland, the Netherlands.
 When I was seven years old I started with recorder lessons, and after two years of happy squeaks I decided to switch to the saxophone.
-That is, my mum picked saxophone for me because I literally could not distinguish a trumpet from a french horn.
-Either way, it was a good choice 🙂
+I say ‘decided’, but my mum picked saxophone for me because I literally could not distinguish a trumpet from a french horn.
+Luckily, it was a good choice 🙂

-I took lessons at the local music school and happily continued making a lot of noise on the saxophone.
-I met Andreas van Zoelen, with whom I subsequently studied during my years at university, and with whom I later also did my Bachelor of Music.
-I finished with a recital with music of only female composers, including personal reworks of hymns of Hildegard von Bingen with sax and electronics.
+I took lessons at the local music school (where I teach now) and happily continued making a lot of noise on the saxophone.
+As a teenager I met Andreas van Zoelen, with whom I subsequently studied during my years at university, and with whom I later also did my Bachelor of Music.
+Currently I am broadening my musical perspectives with a Master of Music with Ties Mellema and Andreas van Zoelen.

 Instrumentation: SS AAAA TT BB B/Bs